 The Starter package costs $7.99/mo and includes everything site builders need: easy-to-use website builder software, plenty of customizable templates, and over 1 million royalty-free images.
-A personalized domain name and email addresses, however, are included only as add-ons.
+However, a personalized domain name and email address are included only as add-ons.

 The most popular package is the Business one.
 It includes everything we mentioned above + 100GB bandwidth, 100 pages, 3 sites, 1 personalized domain, and 5 email accounts.
 It costs $22.99/mo and is perfect for small businesses.

 The third plan costs $62.99/mo.
 It includes everything the Business plan does, with the difference that here you get 10GB storage, 500GB bandwidth/mo, unlimited sites and pages, 3 personalized domain names, and 50 emails.
 Moreover, the plan includes marketing tools such as WebListing and website statistics.